Einstein's

 We have

-above that there is a perfect mathematical agreement between the result
+found above that there is a perfect mathematical agreement

-calculated in equation 5.46 and the result predicted using Einstein's
+between the result calculated in equation 5.46 and the result

-arrive to his equation, Einstein, needed several new hypotheses called
+order to arrive to his equation, Einstein, needed several new

-and the equation for the advance of the perihelion of Mercury.
-This
+for the advance of the perihelion of Mercury.
+This comparison is

-is important if we wish to apply Occam's razor which gives a preference
+important if we wish to apply Occam's razor which gives a

-to the theory that requires the minimum number of hypotheses.
+preference to the theory that requires the minimum number of

 1) the

-principle which is not compatible with mass-energy conservation as
+reciprocity principle which is not compatible with mass-energy

 2) the